outware/Rxy/README.md

 }
 ```

-There are several things of interest in this code:
+Points of interest:

-* The number of variables to provide all the different options for a response.
+* Each function requires different variables to define the different results.
-* The amount of code required to trigger the correct response.
+* Each implementation has to include code to decide which result to produce or to fail the call.
-* That the code executes synchronously.
+* All this code executes synchronously.
-* Lots of code that will have to be cut-n-pasted across other mock implementations.
+* A lot less code.

-Although not that important for a lot of unit tests, running synchronously in some situations can cause unit tests to pass when they should fail.
-For example where a synchronous function is using an asynchronous call internally and not waiting for its results.
-If the tests are written using synchronous mocks, the tests may pass where the code will fail in production.
+Synchronicity is not important in a lot of unit tests, however in some situations mocks written synchronously can cause unit tests to pass when they should fail.
+For example where a function is using an asynchronous call internally and not waiting correctly for its results.
+If the mocks are synchronous, the tests may pass even though the code fails in production.

-So we have lots of variables and boilerplate, synchronous execution and ultimately an increasing tech debt to main.
+The summary is that this mock has a lot of variables and synchronous boilerplate code which which almost always ends up being cut-n-pasted to other mocks, resulting in an increasing tech debt to maintain.

-Now lets take a look at this same mock written using Rxy:
+Rxy's goal is to solve these problems and reduce the tech debt.
+Here's the Rxy version of the same mock:

 ```swift
 class MockHTTPClientRxy: BaseMock, HTTPClient {